Outreach Ministries

 Hands Along the Nile Development Services

-This U.S.-based nonprofit orgranization develops partnerships between Egyptians and Americans to raise intercultural understanding through exchange, dialogue and educational opportunities, and to help bring socioeconomic stability to communities in Egypt.
-HANDS contributes to development projects, such as microloans for businesses, and supports Egypt-based organizations that offer literacy and job-skills training for children from the garbage collector community of Cairo.
-Fifth Avenue hosts an annual crafts fair featuring merchandise created by women and girls who have learned to weave, quilt and recycle paper in an effort to empower themselves and support their families. handsalongthenile.org
+This U.S.-based nonprofit organization develops partnerships between Egyptians and Americans to raise intercultural understanding through exchange, dialogue and educational opportunities, and to help bring socioeconomic stability to communities in Egypt.
+HANDS contributes to development projects, such as microloans for businesses, and supports Egypt-based organizations that offer literacy and job-skills training for women and children from the garbage collector community of Cairo. handsalongthenile.org

 #justice #economic-insecurity #education #children #women